AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 * A `features` property:

-    * That is used to activate, or deactivate, basic functionality for that plug-in.
+    * Used to activate, or deactivate, basic functionality for that plug-in
-    * That can be configured using a standardized procedure.
+    * That can be configured using a standardized procedure

-* Where appropriate, more properties and options that require specialized configuration.
+* Where appropriate, additional properties and options requiring specialized configuration.

 Basic features of the RTE are activated, or deactivated, by the value of the `features` property on a node specific to the appropriate plug-in.